-The District of Columbia requires that group insurance plans sponsored by employers not covered by the Consolidated Omnibus Budget Reconciliation Act (COBRA) provide 3 months of continuation coverage following termination of coverage for most of the same reasons that are covered by the federal law (DC Code Sec.
-32-731et seq.).
+The District of Columbia requires that group insurance plans sponsored by employers not covered by the Consolidated Omnibus Budget Reconciliation Act (COBRA) provide three months of continuation coverage following termination of coverage for most of the same reasons that are covered by the federal law (DC Code Sec.
+32-731 et seq.).

-Insured group health plans that are not covered by federal COBRA must provide employees and their covered dependents with 3 months of continuation coverage when health insurance coverage would otherwise terminate.
+Insured group health plans that are not covered by federal COBRA must provide employees and their covered dependents with three months of continuation coverage when health insurance coverage would otherwise terminate (D.C.
+Code Sec.
+32-732).
 This requirement applies unless the employee was terminated for gross misconduct.

 The continuation requirement covers insured plans, including health maintenance organizations, but does not apply to:

-• Automobile medical payment insurance, medical expense, and loss of income benefits
+• Automobile medical payment insurance, medical expense, and loss of income benefits; or

-Continuation may be terminated before the end of the 3-month period if:
+Continuation may be terminated before the end of the three-month period if:

 • The covered individual establishes residence outside of the health insurer's service area;